zehnlabs-com/ibkr-portfolio-rebalancer/docs/troubleshooting.md

 ### 🏦 IBKR Gateway Problems

 **Gateway won't log in:**
-- **MOST COMMON**: Check if it's Sunday after 01:00 ET - you need to approve MFA on IBKR Mobile app
+- **MOST COMMON**: Check if you need to approve IB Key MFA on IBKR Mobile app
 - **SECOND MOST COMMON**: Check if you're logged into IBKR Client Portal or TWS - only one login allowed
 - Access IBKR Gateway via NoVNC at `http://localhost:6080`
 - Verify IBKR account has API access enabled
 - Ensure IBKR Key (Mobile app) MFA is properly configured

-**API connection failures:**
-- Ensure gateway completed login (wait 60+ seconds after start)
-- **Weekly Restart**: If it's Sunday, approve the MFA prompt on your IBKR Mobile app
-- **Login Conflict**: Log out of IBKR Client Portal/TWS if you're currently logged in
-- Make sure your IBKR account is properly setup and has the right permissions
+- Make sure your IBKR account is properly setup and has the right trading permissions

 ### Event Processing Issues